 Most recent Tax Credit award letter, if you are in receipt of this benefit.

-Letter dated within the last month confirming payment of any other statem benefit (for example JSA/ESA/IS)
+Letter dated within the last month confirming payment of any other state benefit (for example JSA/ESA/UC)

 Documentary evidence to verify any other Income [for example child support].